clevelandjosh/TransaCTF/README.md

 Note - It is recommended to provide lead time to allow each team to checkout and script up solutions ahead of time.
 Not being online from the start counts against, so the faster a team can hit the ground running, the better for that team.

-Note - There is a transparent load balancer as part of the configuration, so DoS attacks will impact each team equally, and therefore have less value.

 # How do I get set up?

 There is a point of chicken/egg.
 Either vagrant can be used to build a launch system, that will be used as a local point of initialization, or the scripts that this server uses can be launched locally.